-How to Grow Broccoli from Seed
+How to Grow Broccoli from Seed (Planting, Timing & Harvest Guide)

-Broccoli has a reputation for being difficult, but it's really not — it's just picky about temperature.
+Broccoli has a reputation for being difficult, but it's really not β it's just picky about temperature.
 It wants cool weather, consistent moisture, and rich soil.
 Give it those three things and you'll get heads of broccoli that make the grocery store stuff look pathetic.
 Miss the temperature window and you'll get a plant that bolts straight to flower before producing anything worth eating.

 Here's how to grow broccoli from seed, from starting indoors through harvest.